djalbat/necessary/README.md

   /// done
 }, context);
 ```
 * The `repeatedly()` function takes a single callback and a `length` parameter, immediately calling the callback a `length` number of times without waiting for it to invoke the given `next()` function each time.
 When the callback has invoked the given `next()` function a `length` number of times, it will call the `done()` function.
-Note that in this case invoking the `done()` method from within the callback will not halt its execution the requisite number of times, it is passed as an argument only for the sake of convention.
+Note that in this case invoking the `done()` function from within the callback will not halt its execution the requisite number of times, it is passed as an argument only for the sake of convention.
 In the example below the callback is executed ten times:

 ```js
 const context = {};